 Avocado toast at Hole in the Wall

 Statue of Liberty: You have to catch a ferry to get over to the Statue of Liberty and there is sometimes a long wait.
-One the way back to ferry stops at Ellis Island.
+On the way back, the ferry stops at Ellis Island.
 Here you have the option of getting off and touring Ellis Island.
 I highly recommend you do this.
-Kids will find searching for their your last name on the wall at Ellis Island fascinating.
+Kids will find searching for their last name on the wall at Ellis Island fascinating.
 Buy advanced tickets.

 Lunch: After you are done touring the Statue of Liberty have lunch at The Malthouse.
 The Malthouse has an excellent Sunday brunch with a bottomless cocktail option that moms of teens deserve!
 This restaurant is very close to the 9/11 Memorial and Museum, which means after lunch you are ready to head there.